 All staff receive training on bullying prevention.
 A letter with the school bullying policy is sent home every fall.
 The school celebrates Bullying Prevention Month in October.
 Nottingham participates in Unity Day http://www.pacer.org/bullying/nbpm/unity-day.asp

 It is critical that all students, staff, and parents/guardians use the same definition of what is bullying.
-Nottingham uses the Steps to Respect definition: Bullying is unfair and one-sided.
-It happens when someone keeps hurting, frightening, threatening, or leaving someone out on purpose.
+Nottingham uses the Steps to Respect definition: Bullying is behavior that is 1) mean; 2) on purpose; 3) unfair or one-sided; and 4) happens over and over (repeated).

 - Recognize– Know what is bullying (and what is not)

 - Refuse– If you feel safe, stick up for yourself or peer

 - Report– Bullying is about power and needs adult help to stop it from occurring.
 Reporting is not the same as tattling.

 To learn more about Second Step Bullying Unit see http://www.secondstep.org/bullying-prevention

 Another resource utilized for Digital Citizenship and Cyber Bullying is Common Sense Media.
 Students in grades 3-5 are taught:

 - Don’t respond or retaliate.